-Funded by customers, community members and WSSC Water employees to assist approved residential customers experiencing accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves, and equities associated with carrying out the activities of designing and constructing/reconstructing WSSC Water's major water supply and distribution facilities, including all water mains 16-inches in diameter and larger, water filtration plants, water pumping stations, and water storage facilities.
+An independent fiscal and accounting entity with a self-balancing set of accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves and equities associated with carrying out the activities of designing and constructing/reconstructing WSSC Water's major water supply and distribution facilities, including all water mains 16-inches in diameter and larger, water filtration plants, water pumping stations and water storage facilities.
 The fund also covers the reconstruction of all sized water lines and lateral lines.